Algorithms for FFT Beamforming Radio Interferometers: Applications

 Windowing the array in this way is, however, a sub-optimal way to achieve a given beam shape, since it assigns different weights to redundant visibilities, which are independent measurements of identical sky information.
 Such beams cannot be formed from $\widetilde{V}_\delta$ or $b_A$.

-To form a beam with the same shape as that above, but maintaining the maximum amount of sky signal (the ``optimally'' windowed beam), we must find weights that depend only on baseline, whose sum over redundant baselines is proportional the same sum for the above weights.
+To form a beam with the same shape as that above, but maintaining the maximum amount of sky signal (the ``optimally'' windowed beam, $b_\textrm{ow}$), we must find weights that depend only on baseline length (ie., depend only on $\delta = a - b$), whose sum over redundant baselines is proportional the same sum for the above weights.
 That is:

 where the normalization does not have a simple form but is straight forward to calculate numerically for a given window and number of elements.
+Notice that the factor involving a sum over $\alpha$ is the auto-convolution of the window function.

 As an illustrative example, we use a simple half-sine wave window function given by $h^a = \sin [\pi (a + \onehalf) / \nant]$.
 This particular window function is relatively broad compared to the commonly used Hann and Blackman functions, preserving more area and thus more sky information.
 This is at the expense of a less gradual taper and thus inferior sidelobe suppression.
 The resulting sky response for both the naive window and the optimal window are shown in Figure~\ref{f:windowed_beams}.
 For the sine window used here, the naive windowing has 83\% the peak sky response of the unwindowed pointed beam, while the optimal windowed beam achieves 95\%.
-Also, while the unwindowed and naive windowed beam shapes have the same sky-area integrated response, the optimal windowed beam has 14\% more, making it \emph{more} sensitive to extended sources and most point-source searches (depending on the brightness distribution if the target sources).
 The optimal window effectively pays a smaller aperture efficiency price for sidelobe suppression.

+Also, while the unwindowed and naive-windowed beam shapes have the same sky-area integrated response, the optimal windowed beam has 14\% more, making it \emph{more} sensitive to resolved extended sources and point-source searches where the flux distribution is shallower than $N \sim (S_\nu^{\rm min})^{-3}$.
+This is analogous to the principle employed in \citet{2017ApJ...844..161A} to increase FRB discovery rates with the CHIME Pathfinder using an ``incoherent formed beam''.

-To form optimal windowed beams from the FFT beams we apply Equation~\ref{e:wA_from_wdelta}:
+We can use Equation~\ref{e:wA_from_wdelta} to form the same beam from the FFT beams $b_A$ instead of the $\widetilde{V}_\delta$.
+This gives: